elastic/cloudbeat/dev-docs/Cloud-Env-Testing.md

 ![image](https://github.com/elastic/cloudbeat/assets/99176494/bac5004d-7cbc-4a34-8127-3acd11acc90e)

-6. Click on the `Run workflow`
+5. Click on the `Run workflow`

 ![image](https://github.com/elastic/cloudbeat/assets/99176494/5e5131ba-264e-4444-8879-aa612d5de778)

-### To track the execution of the Sanity flow, follow these steps:
+### To track the execution of the workflow progress, follow these steps:

 1. Click on the `Create Environment` to access its details.